 Ask the doctor: The dangers of over-using antibiotics

-1. Should I take antibiotics to cure my cough/ cold/ chest infection?
+1. Should I take antibiotics to cure my cough/cold/chest infection?

-Antibiotics will not cure:
+Antibiotics won't cure:

 - Colds or flu